 While tea has traditionally been grown and cultivated in countries like India and China, the relatively small nation of Nepal is making a name for itself as a producer of premium teas.
-We’ll cover why types of tea Nepal produces, how Nepali tea tastes, and where to find Nepali tea.
+We’ll cover what types of tea Nepal produces, how Nepali tea tastes, and where to find Nepali tea.

 What is Nepali tea?